 After your bindings are mounted, check the lateral alignment of the boots (not while wearing them) by clicking the toes into the toe pieces and raising and lowering the heels a few times.
 With the heels in "ski" position (pins facing forward), the heel plate slots in your boots should line up perfectly with the pins.
 A millimeter or so to either side is okay, but the pins shouldn't hit any rubber sole material as they slide into the slots.
 If they don't line up properly, a qualified ski shop can sometimes correct the alignment by loosening the screws and re-tightening them in different sequences.

 Check the gap between the boot heel and heelpiece with the boot clicked into “ski” position.
 Use the plastic spacer that comes with the bindings or a set of digital calipers to check this distance.
 This gap must be set accurately for the binding to function properly.
 Current Dynafit "Radical" models require a 5.5 mm gap, while some other models and brands (Plum, for instance) require 4.0 mm spacing.
 Older Vertical and Comfort models, which originally specified a 6 mm gap, should also be set to 5.5 mm.
 G3 Onyx bindings require a 6 mm gap.
-Some newer bindings with heel elasticity should be set closer - the Dynafit Beast 16 and 14, for example, uses a negligible .5 mm gap.
+Some newer bindings with heel elasticity should be set closer - the Dynafit Beast 16 and 14, for example, use a negligible .5 mm gap.
 Ask a certified technician if you are uncertain about the proper adjustment of your bindings.

 Dynafit 4 mm spacer shown with a Plum Guide heelpiece